JanoschMenke/metis/README.md

 #### Dependencies
 Some notes on the dependencies.

+**PySide 2**

+Getting the environment set up with PySide2 can be somewhat challenging.
+It is planned to move to PySide6.
+There already exists a branch for it, which you can try out.
+It works but has not yet completely been tested.

 **scikit-learn**

 The version `scikit-learn` constraints are only set to make sure that the examples given here work.